Atharv5873/linuxops-control-center/README.md

 ## Overview

-LinuxOps Control Center (LOCC) is a production-style Linux infrastructure automation and monitoring platform designed to provision, secure, monitor, alert, and self-heal Linux servers with minimal manual intervention.
+**LinuxOps Control Center (LOCC)** is a **production-style Linux infrastructure automation and observability platform** designed to **provision, secure, monitor, alert, self-heal, and visualize Linux servers** with minimal manual intervention.

-This project simulates real-world DevOps / SRE tooling used inside engineering teams to manage Linux servers reliably and at scale.
+The project simulates **real-world DevOps / SRE tooling** used to operate Linux servers reliably, focusing on **native Linux primitives** (`systemd`, Bash, logs) rather than heavyweight third-party platforms.

-LOCC is self-hosted, lightweight, and built using core Linux administration principles, making it ideal for learning and demonstrating Linux, DevOps, and Infrastructure Engineering skills.
+LOCC is **lightweight, self-hosted, cloud-ready**, and built to demonstrate **practical Linux, DevOps, and Reliability Engineering skills**.

 ---